 With a full home heating assessment, you’ll learn:

-• Ways to improve your home’s comfort and indoor air quality.
-One of the best indoor air quality tips that will keep your indoor air quality at optimum levels is to just turn your furnace blower on.
-This serves to re-circulate the air, in your home, through your intake and back out of your home's supply ducts.
+- Ways to improve your home’s comfort and indoor air quality.
+One of the best indoor air quality tips that will keep your indoor air quality at optimum levels is to simply turn on your furnace blower.
+This helps re-circulate the air in your home through your intake and back out of the supply ducts.

-• Options for furnace types or heating alternatives.
-The largest impact of savings often lie in your Heating, Air Conditioning and Ventilation (HVAC) system's ability to efficiently heat or cool your home.
-In addition to traditional gas furnace systems, there are some other ways to heat your home if you are interested in energy savings or if your home has a unique configuration or heating needs.
+- Options for furnace types or heating alternatives.
+The largest impact of savings often lies in your Heating, Air Conditioning and Ventilation (HVAC) system's ability to heat or cool your home efficiently.
+In addition to traditional gas furnace systems, there are other ways to heat your home if you're interested in energy savings or if your home has a unique configuration or heating needs.

 You may be able to save on heating costs with heating alternatives such as boilers, heat pumps, geothermal or radiant heat systems.

 As homeowners, fall is the best time to ensure your furnace will operate at peak performance (assuming you don't need a furnace replacement).
 Most furnace breakdowns occur due to lack of maintenance.

 If you want your furnace ready for winter, we also offer our 21-point furnace clean & tune inspection.

 This chapter is dedicated to those homeowners, trying to make that decision whether it's worth the cost to convert to a gas furnace.
 The cost to install a gas furnace varies by region.

 Overall, natural gas is typically less expensive than electricity.
 An advantage to a gas furnace is lower fuel costs with high heat efficiency, which is better for colder climates.
 Electric furnaces are less expensive and easier to install but have higher fuel costs.
 They are considered better for warmer climates.